BitcoinDesign/Guide/guide/resources/design-challenges.md

 [Get started with these design-oriented notes](https://docs.google.com/document/d/1y5qiKEX2WXMoDgdNclKcZ2RHDIM8wX5OkhREA-Hmc0k/edit?usp=sharing).
 For more details, check out the bitcoin design [call](https://bitcointv.com/w/3cZH5KVZwsxU6X9iNzDkBE), [FigJam File with in-call notes](https://www.figma.com/file/YC1rjRo3xYvkqJPL4vlg4r/Learning-Bitcoin-and-Design---PayJoins?node-id=0%3A1&t=I3u9Sbe7iMp6WbjV-1), mention this challenge in [Discord]({{ site.discord_invite_url }}) or email d at ngould dot dev for help.

+## Challenge 7: Covenants for Scale

+[Covenants](https://bitcoinops.org/en/topics/covenants/) are thought to be able to scale bitcoin by allowing multiple users to share UTXOs in constructions such as [Joinpools](https://bitcoinops.org/en/topics/joinpools/).
+It is not yet clear how such an experience would manifest in client software.
+Document a high-fidelity design to explore such a user experience (including flows, costs, time, complexity, etc.) that might relieve extreme network congestion or other challenges of scale.

+This idea was originally proposed [on X by @leishman](https://nitter.net/Leishman/status/1744113344729043410).
+One approach may be to extend the design community's [Bitcoin UI Kit](https://www.bitcoinuikit.com/).

 ## Tips

 It is completely up to you to decide how you want to go about each challenge.
 If you’d like a few starting points, we gathered some tips for you: